Fan Palms vs Date Palms: Which is the Best for Your Landscape?

 Fan Palms

-Looking up at the leaves of a fan palm tree against a blue sky.
+Looking up at the fan palm tree's leaves against a clear blue sky.

 True to their name, Fan Palms feature leaves that spread out in a rounded, fan-like shape.
 Their trunks can be slender or stocky, depending on the variety.
 Fan Palms typically grow more slowly and remain more compact than Date Palms.
 Varieties like the Mexican Fan Palm (Washingtonia robusta) can grow tall, while others like the European Fan Palm (Chamaerops humilis) stay small and bushy.